MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 >[!NOTE]
 >The new Visual Studio Code Power Query SDK is currently in public preview as of September of 2022.

-Install the new Visual Studio Code Power Query SDK from the [Visual Studio Code Marketplace](https://aka.ms/powerquerysdk).
+Install the new Visual Studio Code Power Query SDK from the [Visual Studio Code section of the Visual Studio Marketplace](https://aka.ms/powerquerysdk).
 Select **Install** to install the SDK.

 ## Connector development process

-While you can use either the Visual Studio Code or the Visual Studio Power Query SDK, both use a similar process for the development of a connector at a high-level.
+While you can use either the Visual Studio Code or the Visual Studio Power Query SDK, both use a similar process for the development of a connector at a high level.

-The following sections describe, at a high-level, the most common process to create a Power Query connector using the SDK.
+The following sections describe, at a high level, the most common process to create a Power Query connector using the SDK.

 ### Creating a new extension